-- set up your web account
+- set up your web account;

-- process and fulfill your order
+- process and fulfil your order;

-- contact you about your order, for example if there is a delay or a product is out of stock
+- contact you about your order, for example if there is a delay or a product is out of stock;

-If you have contacted us via our contact form or offline we will use your details to answer your query or send any information or samples that you have asked for.
+If you have contacted us via our contact form or offline (e.g. by telephone, letter, or in person) we will use your personal information to

 How long we keep your data for

 If you have asked us not to use your data in a particular way (such as unsubscribing from our mailing list) we will keep a record of your request to ensure that we fully comply with it.

-It is our policy never to offer any medical advice; however from time to time people contact us with details of their health or the health of a family member or friend to ask for our advice.
+It is our policy never to offer any medical advice, however from time to time people contact us with details of their health or the health of a family member or friend to ask for our advice.
 In order to protect ourselves from any charge of having erroneously offered medical advice we do not delete this information from our records.